 Qi Shen born and raised in China, is currently a doctoral composition student at the University of North Texas.
 She has earned degrees from Nanjing Normal University, Nanjing University of Aeronautics and Astronautics, the University of Montana, where she studied Composition and Music Technology with Yao Zhuang, Charles Nichols, and Simon Hutchinson, and Music Theory with Xiaoge Ma, Zhengya Zhou, and Nancy Cooper.
 At Jiangsu Institute of Education, she taught the college level classes in Computer Music.
 She composes acoustic and electronic music, for large and chamber ensembles, and fixed media, accompanying animation, interactive music.
 Her works have been presented at conferences and festivals, such as the International Computer Music Conference, the Society for Electro-Acoustic Music in the United States National Conference, Oregon Bach Festival Composers Symposium, MUSICACOUSTICA-BEIJING festival, Mountain Computer Music Festival.

-Michael Sterling Smith is a composer and guitarist based in Denton, Texas.
+Michael Sterling Smith is a composer based in Denton, Texas.
 He holds a Bachelor of Music from the University of Delaware and a Master of Music from the University of Florida.
-His works have recently been performed by the Quanta Quartet on their Australian tour, at the SCI conference at EKU, the NASA conference, the International Saxophone Symposium, the Westfield New Music Festival, and by the Dissonart ensemble in Greece.
+His works have recently been shown at SEAMUS 2017, the SCI national conference at UF and WMU (2015 & 2017), N_SEME (2016 & 2017), the FEASt festival (2016), the Diffrazioni Festival (2016), EMM (2016), Ars Electronica Forum Wallis (2016), the Open Circuit Festival (2016), and the BGSU Graduate Student Conference (2016).
 In 2010 he was awarded with an Individual Artist Fellowship from the Delaware Division of the Arts.
-Michael also maintains an active performing career, consisting heavily of contemporary music.
-Michael has studied composition under Jennifer Barker, Paul Richards, James Sain, and Paul Koonce.
+His work Ictus was chosen as a finalist in the 2017 ASCAP/SEAMUS competition and the 2016 Open Circuit Festival call for electroacoustic works.
+Michael is a team member of the Score Follower/Incipitsify youtube channel.
+His current interests include the use of virtual reality to create immersive audiovisual experiences.
+He has studied composition with Jennifer Barker, Paul Richards, Paul Koonce, Andrew May, Jon Nelson, and Panayiotis Kokoras.
 He is currently pursuing his doctoral degree at the University of North Texas.

 Jacob Thiede is a composer, saxophonist and current PhD student at the University of North Texas.
 Recently, his music has been championed by the Red Clay Saxophone Quartet, the 15.19 Ensemble, STACKS Duo, and pianist Kris Carlisle.
 He received his BME at Murray State University and MM in music composition at the University of North Carolina at Greensboro.
 He has studied with Mike D’Ambrosio, Brian Ciach, and John Fannin at Murray State and with Mark Engebretson, Alejandro Rutty, and Steven Bryant at UNCG.
 As a saxophonist, he has studied with Scott Erickson and Steven Stusek.
 Current interests are grooves and rhythms in metal music, glitch, and the manipulation of sine tones.